MicrosoftDocs/architecture-center/docs/industries/finance/data-management-banking-overview-content.md

 Box](https://azure.microsoft.com/services/storage/databox/?WT.mc_id=bankdm-docs-dastarr).
 This service
 is designed to migrate data without transferring data or backups over an Azure connection.
 Suitable for terabytes of data, Azure Data Box is an appliance that can be ordered from the Azure Portal.
-It is shipped to your location, where it can be connected to your network and loaded with data via standard NAS protocols and secured via standard256-AES encryption.
-Once the data is on the appliance, it is shipped back to the Azure Data Center where the data is hydrated in Azure.
+It's shipped to your location, where it can be connected to your network and loaded with data via standard NAS protocols and secured via standard256-AES encryption.
+Once the data is on the appliance, it's shipped back to the Azure Data Center where the data is hydrated in Azure.
 The device is then securely erased.

 ## Azure Information Protection